Tuesday, August 25, 2015

 B. F. Tisdale sounds depressed in this letter to Belle on May 5, 1868.
 The economic situation in New Orleans was still very unsettled which probably contributed to his mood.
 He mentions the lock of hair that Belle sent, most probably from her little brother Robert Rafael Tisdale.
 His gift of a line, a cork and hooks will enable the girls to go fishing in the Amite River and supplement the family's food.

 In the paragraph about Belle's name, Benjamin Franklin Tisdale refers to his sister Maria who is “Now dead and gone.”
-This would be his half sister, Ann Maria, daughter of Nathan Tisdale and his first wife, Mary Bryan, of New Bern, North Carolina.
-According to family tradition Ann Maria and Arabella Maria's middle name was pronounced Ma RYE ah, and was sometimes spelled Mariah.
+This would be his half sister, Arabella Ann Maria, daughter of Nathan Tisdale and his first wife, Mary Bryan, of New Bern, North Carolina.
+According to family tradition Arabella Ann Maria and Arabella Maria's middle name was pronounced Ma RYE ah, and was sometimes spelled Mariah.

 B. F. Tisdale remarks wistfully that Arabella was his pet name for Eliza “in the days that are gone – the days when she loved me...”
 Eliza must have still loved him though because two more children were yet to be born, Marion Eugene in 1871 and Charles Harry in 1874.

-B. F. Tisdale's half-sister Ann Maria was born 29 December 1802.
+B. F. Tisdale's half-sister Arabella Ann Maria was born 29 December 1802.
 Her mother died just before she reached the age of one and her father, Nathan Tisdale, remarried on 4 August 1804 before she was two.
 Nathan's second wife was Mary “Polly” Wade.
 B. F. Tisdale was their eighth child and was born 19 March 1823.
 He was named for the famous Benjamin Franklin, his great great grandmother's first cousin.

 The Nathan Tisdale family moved from North Carolina to Alabama about 1830 when Benjamin Franklin Tisdale was seven years old.
-Though some of Nathan's adult children from his first marriage joined the family in the move to a new state, Ann Maria and her husband Stephen B. Forbes did not move to Alabama with the family.
+Though some of Nathan's adult children from his first marriage joined the family in the move to a new state, Arabella Ann Maria and her husband Stephen B. Forbes did not move to Alabama with the family.
 Both are buried in the Cedar Grove Cemetery in New Bern, North Carolina.
 Nathan purchased a small plantation on the Tombigbee River in Alabama to which he travelled [sic] by caravan with a lot of other families."
 (From a letter by Mrs. Nancy Lee Tisdale Lawson) Many people were leaving New Bern around this time because of the silting in of the approach to the harbor.

 B. F. Tisdale's Family